Alumni 2010 – present

 Mary Anne Davis [BME 2015] was a public school music teacher in Blytheville, Arkansas and now teaches music in Michigan at the Eastpoint schools.

-Chelsea Miller [BS 2015] will conduct the South East Michigan Flute Association Flute Choir.
+Chelsea Miller [BS 2015] conducted the South East Michigan Flute Association Flute Choir.

 Sarah Haidar [BME 2015] is a band director at Caloosa Middle School in Florida.